talkjs/tutorials/how-to-create-a-threaded-chat/how-to-create-a-threaded-chat.md

 });
 ```

-!! describe, possibly split up
-!! replace after code review

-Also select the new conversation.
-Frontend code:
+In this code, we're creating a new thread by making a new conversation for it.
+We'll give the new conversation an ID of `replyto_<MESSAGE_ID>`, where `<MESSAGE_ID>` is the ID of the message we're replying to.

+First, we need to check if a conversation with this ID already exists and has messages.
+To do this, the `getMessages` function calls the REST API to [list all messages in a conversation](https://talkjs.com/docs/Reference/REST_API/Messages/#listing-messages-from-a-conversation).

+If the conversation doesn't exist or have messages, we call the `createThread` function, which calls the REST API to [create or update it](https://talkjs.com/docs/Reference/REST_API/Conversations/#setting-conversation-data).
+We also duplicate the text of the original message in the new thread, so that users can see the message they're replying to.
+We do this with another call to the REST API to [send a new message](https://talkjs.com/docs/Reference/REST_API/Messages/#sending-on-behalf-of-a-user).

+We'll also switch to viewing the new conversation.
+To do this, call the [`select` method](https://talkjs.com/docs/Reference/JavaScript_Chat_SDK/Chatbox/#Chatbox__select) on the chatbox in your frontend code:

 ```js
 let thread = talkSession.getOrCreateConversation("replyto_" + event.message.id);
 chatbox.select(thread);
 ```

-!! screenshot of what we have so far
+!! screenshot of the new thread.

 ## Add a "Back" action button

-Next, we'll add a **Back** action button to navigate back to the message you replied to.
+Currently, there's no way of getting back to the message that the user replied to.
+In this section, we'll fix this by adding a **Back** action button.
 Some steps are similar to the steps for setting up the **Reply** button in the last section, so we'll move more quickly through these this time.

 ### Edit your theme